The lesson covers three foundational concepts plus the supporting vocabulary needed before we start naming chart patterns in Lesson 16.

 This chart shows the rhythm of trend changes.
 Price advances along an uptrend line for an extended period — each pullback finds support on the rising green line, with four distinct touches confirming the line's significance.
 Then the trend changes.
 After making a final high, price begins making lower highs, and a new downtrend line emerges connecting those lower highs.

-Look at the peak where the uptrend ends.
+What students should notice about drawing uptrend lines: An uptrend line is drawn under price action, connecting the pivot lows (the troughs where pullbacks ended).
+Notice the four green dots — these are the anchor points the line connects.
+The line slopes upward because each successive pullback bottomed at a higher price than the previous one.
+That's the structural definition of an uptrend: higher highs and higher lows.
+The minimum requirement is two touches to draw a tentative trendline.
+The third touch confirms the line — this is when you know other market participants are also watching it.
+Each additional touch strengthens the line's significance.
+What students should notice about drawing downtrend lines: A downtrend line is drawn over price action, connecting the pivot highs (the peaks where rallies ended).
+The four red dots mark these anchors.
+The line slopes downward because each rally peaked at a lower price than the previous one — the structural definition of a downtrend.
+The trend change moment: Look at the peak where the uptrend ends.
 Price has been making higher highs and higher lows for the entire left half of the chart.
 At the peak, that pattern breaks — price makes a high, then fails to make a higher high on the next rally, then breaks below the uptrend line entirely.
 The combination of failing to make a new high plus breaking the trendline is what signals the trend has changed.
 Either event alone is suggestive; both together is confirmation.

-Trendlines aren't just lines — they're statements about who's winning.
+They're not just lines — they're statements about who's winning.
 An intact uptrend line means buyers keep stepping in at higher prices.
 A broken uptrend line means buyers have stopped stepping in, and the structural integrity of the trend is now in question.

 Students often force trendlines to fit by ignoring touches that don't quite work.
-If a line 'almost' touches three points but the third point is meaningfully off, the line isn't real — students need to redraw it.
+If a line "almost" touches three points but the third point is meaningfully off, the line isn't real — students need to redraw it.
 Trendlines that require ignoring evidence to maintain are wishful thinking.
 Students often draw trendlines using wicks instead of bodies, or bodies instead of wicks, inconsistently.
 Pick one approach and stick with it for any given chart.
 Most traders use wicks for trendlines because wicks represent the extreme of price action during each session, which is the boundary the trend is defending.
 Students often draw too many trendlines.
 A useful chart usually has three or four meaningful lines — major support, major resistance, the active trendline.
 A chart with twelve lines isn't analysis; it's clutter.
 The discipline is to identify only the lines that genuinely matter.

 A channel is what happens when a trendline gets a parallel partner.
 In this ascending channel, the lower trendline connects the pivot lows of the uptrend (acting as dynamic support), and a parallel line drawn at the same angle connects the pivot highs (acting as dynamic resistance).
 Price oscillates between the two boundaries as the trend advances.

-The two lines slope at the same angle.
+What students should notice: The two lines slope at the same angle.
 That parallelism is the structural feature that defines a channel.
 When you draw the lower trendline first and then attempt to draw a parallel line touching the highs, if that upper line cleanly contains the price action, you have a channel.
 If price routinely violates the upper line, or the upper line doesn't touch any meaningful highs, you don't have a channel — you have a trendline with random highs above it.
+Channels give students two pieces of information at once.
+The lower trendline tells you where pullbacks should bottom (entries on the long side).
+The upper trendline tells you where rallies should top (profit-taking or short-entries for traders willing to fade strength within a trend).
+A channel break is more significant than a trendline break.
+When price breaks below an ascending channel's lower boundary, it's signaling that the buyer rhythm that sustained the entire trend has broken down.
+When price breaks above an ascending channel's upper boundary, it often signals a blow-off acceleration — a move so strong it exceeds the prior pace, which can either continue dramatically or fail dramatically.
+Acceleration breakouts above channels deserve careful watching.

 Channels are particularly useful for swing traders and position traders who want to enter on pullbacks within a trend.
 Rather than trying to time exact bottoms, the student waits for price to approach the lower channel line, then looks for a candle pattern (hammer, bullish engulfing, morning star) at that level to time the entry.
 This is the multi-timeframe synthesis we'll formalize in Lesson 24, applied at the trendline level.